dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 **Important Note:** With the term *"vanilla"* we mean the non MvvmCross/pure Xamarin version.
 You **can** use it without MvvmCross, if you download the vanilla package.

+## Changes in this fork

+This project was forked in order to support some functionality required by the Bang & Olufsen app.

+- The BLE stack in our products doesn't support multi-packet writes, so we request a sufficiently large MTU before writing anything to the product.
+Yes, this means that the write might fail if the connection is poor.
+See 4bcc45dab54b415eb6bb594c774ab636f8064a09.
+- We guard against an error when reading from a characteristic that has no value.
+See c27757a0d6958feb73e8dae5cb7d9b8913b90785.

 ## Support & Limitations

 | Platform  | Version | Limitations |